Lupennat/syntax-extender/README.md

 ## private workaround

-workaround should be implemented if you really want to define private, otherwise you can use `__name` syntax, in the next future something will be implemented to transform this syntax in a real private.
+workaround should be implemented if you want to define real private, otherwise you can use `__name` syntax, in the next future something will be implemented to transform this syntax in a real private.

 create a native class with private and extends a class with magic methods